Pseudocereals are tiny, grain-like seeds (fruits) of dicotyledonous plant species employed much like as cereals in the food preparations.

 Greens of pseudocereals also used as nutritive leafy vegetables.
 However, grass cereals foliage contains higher non-starch polysaccharides, and therfore, unsuitable for use in humans.

-Pseudocereals possess similar calorific value as cereal grains.
-Nonetheless, they carry higher nutritional value than cereal grains in terms of quality of amino acid (protein) composition, antioxidants, vitamins and minerals.
+Although pseudocereals possess similar calorific value as cereal grains, they carry higher nutritional value than cereal grains in terms of quality of amino acid (protein) composition, antioxidants, vitamins and minerals.

 Pseudocereals made up of higher percentage of bran fraction to endosperm than common cereals.
 Bran composes chiefly of fiber, protein and unsaturated fatty acids.